siqiang-ng/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+Click [here](https://phoenixnap.com/kb/check-java-version-on-m…) to check if you have the correct version of Java installed.

 1. Download the latest `projact.jar` from [here](https://github.com/AY2021S1-CS2103T-T17-4/tp/releases/download/v1.3/projact.jar).